Checks for Hierarchy

 Trying, Believing & Facing are all matters for the self to handle.

-• Fears are about the ego's internal state and potential exposure: failure, categorization, helplessness.
+• Fears are about the ego's internal state and potential exposure: failure, error, helplessness.

-• Intervention to assist is about providing information.
+• Intervention to assist is about providing information: feedback, evidence, accounts.

 • L's 4-5 Interactional Stratum